 Course Requirements

 Students will receive 6 credits from the MSU Department of Anthropology upon successful completion of the course.
-Students are expected to attend class Monday-Friday, from 9 am – 4 pm.
-Students are expected to be ready for work at 9am.
+Students are expected to attend class Monday-Friday, from 8:30 am – 3:30 pm.
+Students are expected to be ready for work at 8:30am.
 Some weekend events may be required for public outreach.
-Archaeological excavations are physically strenuous; students must be in good health.

 Director

-Dr. Stacey Camp, Director of the Campus Archaeology Program and Associate Professor of Anthropology.
+Dr. Stacey L. Camp, Director of the Campus Archaeology Program, Graduate Program Director, and Associate Professor of Anthropology.

 Costs and Application Process

-In addition to regular tuition costs, students must pay a $150 registration fee for equipment and supplies.
+In addition to regular tuition costs, students must pay a $150 registration fee for equipment and supplies that students will be able to keep after the field school ends.
 Applications should be turned in to Dr. Stacey L. Camp at Michigan State University, Department of Anthropology, 355 Baker Hall, or via email to campstac@msu.edu.
+Checks for the registration fee can be made out to the MSU Department of Anthropology.

 Students will be admitted based on the material in their application.
 The field school is open to non-MSU students as well as current MSU students.
-Students do not need to be Anthropology majors to participate.
+Students do not need to be Anthropology majors to participate, though preference is given to Anthropology majors due to high demand for the field school.

 Scholarship Opportunities